MagmaGuy/EliteMobs/README.md

 Used for listening to moments when an elite enters combat against a player.
 Note that bosses only enter combat after either striking a player or being struck, and not at the moment of targetting.
 Uses:

-- Get the target (player only) of the Elite
+- Get the targetType (player only) of the Elite
 - Get the elite which entered in combat

 ### EliteMobExitCombatEvent: